Kaun Banega Crorepati: Season 14: 2022

 The first episode of Season 14 premiered on Sunday, 7 August 2022.
 The "Triple Test" was continued for this season and the lifelines were reduced from 4 to 3.
 The "expert advice" and "flip the question" lifelines were removed, and video call a friend replaced these lifelines.
 The number of questions had increased to 17 for this season.
-On account of India's 75th year of independence, the final amount was increased to ₹7.5 crore, an increase of ₹50 lakhs and a new threshold at ₹75 lakhs was added to prevent the player from going down if they did misattempt the ₹1 crore question, which is the value of the 16th question and the penultimate question.
+On account of India's 75th year of independence, the final amount was increased to ₹7.5 crore, an increase of ₹50 lakhs and a new threshold at ₹75 lakhs was added to prevent the player from going down if they did incorrectly answer the ₹1 crore question, which was the value of the 16th/penultimate question.
+Two people answered the ₹1 crore question incorrectly in the season.

 Kavita Chawla was the only 1 crore winner.

 Shashwat Goel is the first and only contestant to have attempted Question 17 worth ₹7.5 crores.
 After winning INR 1 crore, he had very logically explained the rationale that if he got it right then it would be an increment of 650% to INR 7.5 crore vs getting it wrong would reduce his prize winnings by 25% only, back down to INR 75,00,000.
 Goel answered the final question incorrectly and won ₹75,00,000.
 The final episode aired on 30 December 2022.

 Season 15: 2023

 Sony Entertainment Television announced the 15th season of KBC on 18 April 2023.
 The promo for registration was also released on the same day.
 Registration started on 29 April 2023 at 9:00 PM IST.

 The first episode aired on 14 August 2023.
 A new rule was introduced wherein when the player crosses the first threshold, a question would be asked from a person from anywhere in India and the audience would answer it using their voting devices; the audience member who answered correctly in the least time would be given a prize.

 A new mini-game, "Super Sandook" was introduced: after crossing the second threshold, players attempt a rapid-fire 10-question round lasting 90 seconds, with each correct answer giving them ₹10,000.
 If they won ₹50,000 or more, the contestant could either bank the amount or revive a lifeline used earlier.

 The 50:50 lifeline was replaced with the Double Dip.
 The Triple Test was replaced with Fastest Finger First.
 The Double Dip and Video Call a Friend lifelines were replaced by Flip the Question and Ask the Expert during the Kids Week specials.

 Jaskaran Singh, a man aiming for the Indian Administrative Service, became the first Rs.
 1 crore winner of the season on 5 September.
 Jasnil Kumar became the second Rs.
 1 crore winner on 21 September.
-On November 28, a boy named Mayank became the youngest ever crorepati on the show.
+On 28 November, a boy named Mayank became the youngest ever crorepati on the show.
 The final episode aired on 29 December.